Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/projects/linux/preliminary/README.md

 # 🌷Linux(Preliminaries)

-Description:
-> Necessary steps for Linux in Zynq
+Necessary steps for Linux in Zynq.

 ---